snarfed/wordpress-semantic-linkbacks/readme.txt

 The Webmention and Pingback logos are made by [Aaron Parecki](http://aaronparecki.com) and the Microformats logo is made by [Dan Cederholm](http://simplebits.com/work/microformats/).

-= Who made the anonymous icon? =
+= Who made the avatars and why are you providing default avatars? =

+Even the WordPress default avatars are served by querying Gravatar.com which serves the file.
+Gravatar works by you providing an email address which it uses to match the image.
+The majority of linkbacks enhanced by this plugin do not have email addresses therefore we know that gravatar will not have anything on file.
+If there is no email address it will serve the local avatar, otherwise it will still go out to gravatar to search for a matching avatar twice a day.

+The plugin does attempt to store the URL to an actual profile image on the source site.
+The default avatar is only used if there is no such image found.

-The anonymous user icon is user-secret from the [Fontawesome](https://fontawesome.com).
+* The anonymous user icon is user-secret from the [Fontawesome](https://fontawesome.com).
 For more information on the free licensing for this, visit their [page](https://fontawesome.com/license).
+* The mystery icon is a locally cached version of the mystery icon normally provided by WordPress and Gravatar.
+* The silhouette icon is from the [Faenza icon theme](https://code.google.com/archive/p/faenza-icon-theme/downloads) and licensed under the GPL.
 == Changelog ==

 Project actively developed on Github at [pfefferle/wordpress-semantic-linkbacks](https://github.com/pfefferle/wordpress-semantic-linkbacks).
 Please file support issues there.

+= 3.8.0 =
+* Add locally hosted avatars including a local copy of the mystery man and serve them if there is no gravatar

 = 3.7.7 =